lbl-srg/obc/specification/source/codeGeneration.rst

    :language: modelica
    :linenos:

-The parameter ``Ti`` propagates between top level sequence ``Controller`` and lower level subsequence ``mod``.
+The parameter ``samplePeriod`` propagates between top level sequence ``Controller`` and lower level subsequence ``supFan``.
 This actually is quite efficient as we just need to specify the parameter in top level.
 The executable code of building automation system should support the functionality or update the product line to have global parameter setting.

 CDL allows ``parameters`` being assigned through calculations.
-If the executable code on a building automation system like Eikon does not support the calculation, the translating process should extract the assignment as a separate operation block and then feed the results in as inputs.
+If the executable code on a building automation system does not support the calculation, the translating process should extract the assignment as a separate operation block and then feed the results in as inputs.
 The illustrative example is shown in :numref:`fig_exp_par_prop`